Tina Fey: Subsequent SNL appearances

 On February 23, 2008, Fey hosted the first episode of SNL after the 2007–2008 Writers Guild of America strike.
 For this appearance, she was nominated for a Primetime Emmy Award in the category of Individual Performance in a Variety or Music Program.
 Fey hosted SNL for a second time on April 10, 2010, and for her appearance she received a Primetime Emmy Award nomination for Outstanding Guest Actress in a Comedy Series.

 From September to November 2008, Fey made multiple guest appearances on SNL to perform a series of parodies of Republican vice-presidential candidate Sarah Palin.
 On the 34th-season premiere episode, aired September 13, 2008, Fey imitated Palin in a sketch, alongside Amy Poehler as Hillary Clinton.
 Their repartee included Clinton needling Palin about her "Tina Fey glasses".
 The sketch quickly became NBC's most-watched viral video, with 5.7 million views by the following Wednesday.
 Fey reprised this role on the show of October 4, on the show of October 18 where she was joined by the real Sarah Palin, and on the show of November 1, where she was joined by John McCain and his wife Cindy.
 The show of October 18 had the best ratings of any SNL show since 1994.
 The following year Fey won an Emmy in the category of Outstanding Guest Actress in a Comedy Series for her impersonation of Palin.
 Fey returned to SNL in April 2010, and reprised her impression of Palin in one sketch titled the "Sarah Palin Network".
 Fey once again did her impression of Palin when she hosted Saturday Night Live on May 8, 2011.
 She hosted again on September 28, 2013.
 Fey returned to host on December 19, 2015, for which she won the Emmy Award for Outstanding Guest Actress in a Comedy Series.
 Her most recent hosting appearance was on May 19, 2018, during which she revived her Sarah Palin impression.

 She served as one of the presenters on the December 18, 2021, episode hosted by Paul Rudd, in an emergency restructuring of the episode due to a surge in cases of the SARS-CoV-2 Omicron variant.
 This included her doing Weekend Update with incumbent co-anchor Michael Che.

 In December 2009, Entertainment Weekly put her Palin impersonation on its end-of-the-decade "best-of" list, writing, "Fey's freakishly spot-on SNL impersonation of the wannabe VP (and her ability to strike a balance between comedy and cruelty) made for truly transcendent television."
 Rolling Stone called her Palin impression "[arguably] the most brilliant move SNL ever made".

+Saturday Night Live UK

+On March 21, 2026, Fey hosted the first episode of Saturday Night Live UK, a British adaptation of the original American series.
+A sketch from the episode, "The Live Paddington Bear Experience", was later referenced when Tina returned to SNL two weeks later to feature in Jack Black's hosted episode, wearing a fur coat made out of the fictional character.